 Farmers, property owners and recreation-seekers along the Wisconsin River have been grappling for years with the effects of phosphorus pollution, especially the hideous green slicks of algal blooms.
 When there's excess phosphorus in surface water, various species of algae and bacteria begin to thrive at the expense of other organisms in the ecosystem.
 The noxious stench repels swimmers, boaters and anglers, and upsets people living near affected lakes and rivers.
 More dangerously, algal blooms deplete the supply of oxygen in the water, which can kill fish in mass numbers, and some emit toxins that can poison pets and people.

-One phosphorus trouble spot in Wisconsin's is Petenwell Lake, a man-made body of water straddling Wood, Adams and Juneau counties that was created by a dam.
+One phosphorus trouble spot in central Wisconsin is Petenwell Lake, a man-made body of water straddling Wood, Adams and Juneau counties that was created by a dam.
 The lake's long record of algal blooms made it one focal point in a major DNR plan to reduce pollution in the Wisconsin River.
 This plan was the focus of a discussion on the March 1, 2018 edition of Wisconsin Public Radio's Route 51, which highlighted how cooperation between farmers and other residents in the area can help communities improve water quality.

 Kevin Kirsch, a water resource engineer with the DNR, said that the agency's plan doesn't actually create new regulations.
 Rather, it essentially sets targets for how much phosphorus should be allowed to go into many different sections of the river — known in regulatory terms as "total maximum daily loads," or TMDLs.
 The plan calls for reducing the phosphorus TMDL in Lake Petenwell by 63 percent.
 People in the area who generate phosphorus through farming or other means know they have regulations to follow.
 But setting a target in the form of a TMDL gives everyone involved a starting point for figuring out how to make a change in the big picture.